 It always stunk around there.

-Shik picked his fat nose and smeared the snot against naked ribs covered in filth.
-Lank, greasy hair draped down to his shoulders, partially obscuring the winking Aj stone imbedded in his forehead.
+Shik picked his nose, smearing snot against naked ribs covered in filth.
+Lank, greasy hair draped down to his shoulders, partially obscuring the winking Aj stone in his forehead.

 “How can you stand to be you?
-How can you bear to live as you are?”
-Yoni asked.
+How can you bear to live?”

-“I pray to the Shining Ones to kill me,” Shik sighed, his eyes softening, “but they never answer.
-Look at what I’m made to do!
+“I cry to the Shining Ones to kill me,” Shik said, his eyes softening.
+“But they never answer.
+Look at what I’m made to do.
 Look at me, Yoni.
 I pray every day to die, but I cannot die.
 I cannot.
-I’m just a slave of the jewels.
+I’m a servant of the jewels.
 I must be what I was made to be.
 Don’t you see?”

-The Sentinel’s purple Aj stone went dark, then flared a brighter violet.
+The Sentinel’s purple Aj stone flared a brighter violet.
 His sad eyes grew cold again, and hard, so Yoni turned away.

-Every day home grew more and more unclear, more and more distant, like a dream.
-Sometimes he remembered his mother chopping vegetables for a stew; smelled the scent of spices and fresh bread, listened to the gurgling pot boiling down fat and bones from deer or rabbit, and she was smiling and humming, and he was loved.
+Every day home grew more and more unclear, more and more distant.
+Sometimes he remembered his mother chopping vegetables for a stew, the scents of spices and warm bread, the pot boiling down fat and bones from deer or rabbit, and she smiled and hummed.
+He was loved.
 Home.